 How to find a behaviour expert

-CCAB and APBC behaviour experts will work to identify the cause of the behaviour problem and then develop structured treatment plans that are suitable for you, your pet and your circumstances.
+ABTC-registered specialists will work with you to identify the cause of your pet's behaviour problem.
+They will develop structured treatment plans that are suitable for you, your pet and your circumstances.